Aug246/File-Sharing-REST-API/README.md

 ---

-**⚠️ Security Notice**: This is a demonstration project.
+**Security Notice**: This is a demonstration project.
 For production use, ensure you:
 - Use strong, unique secrets
 - Enable all security features
 - Regularly update dependencies